Thinking of traveling to Nova Scotia on Canada's East Coast? Good decision! You're in for a treat!

 Wow!
 If you've made it this far, I'm impressed.
 The best is yet to come!

 From Louisbourg, we drove south to Halifax for its fascinating historic sites, like the Citadel, the Maritime Museum of the Atlantic, and Government House.
-We had more fabulous seafood meals at Salty's, the Bicycle Thief (twice, it was so good) and McKelvie's.
+We had more fabulous seafood meals at Salty's.

 Seeing actual artifacts from both tragedies gave us a grim reminder of what the world learned from each.
 While the Titanic survivors went to New York, all who died were taken to Halifax.
 Pieces of the wreck that became flotsam are displayed in the museum, giving glimpses of what life must have been like on the luxurious ocean liner.